rust-lang/rust/README.md

 ["Testing Miri"](#testing-miri) above for how to proceed.

-Running `cargo miri` in this setup is a bit more complicated, because the Miri binary you just created does not actually run without some enviroment variables.
+Running `cargo miri` in this setup is a bit more complicated, because the Miri binary you just created does not actually run without some environment variables.
 But you can contort cargo into calling `cargo miri` the right way for you:

 ```sh